Skip to main content

 Delayed inbox transaction processing

-Under normal circumstances, the sequencer handles all incoming transactions fairly and packages them into blueprints to finalize them.
+Under normal circumstances, the sequencer handles all incoming transactions fairly and packages them into blocks to finalize them.
 If the sequencer doesn't include transactions promptly for any reason, Etherlink provides a backup method of processing transactions that does not rely on the sequencer.
 This method allows users to add transactions to an area of storage called the delayed inbox and to force Etherlink to include them.

 Transactions that run via the delayed inbox follow this lifecycle: